Souheil-Yazji/Mini-Shopify/README.md

 # Mini-Shopify
 ## About
-This project aims to create a platform, inspired by shopify, which allows signed-in users to create shops and any web user to browse and purchase products from said shops. <br /> <br />
+This project aims to create a platform, inspired by shopify, which allows signed-in users to create shops and any web user to browse and purchase products from said shops.
+The web application is only supported on JavaScript enables browsers.<br /> <br />
 ## Authors
 - David Wang
 - Derek Shao